The Ultimate Guide to Tokenization

-As the global leading provider of business accounts and trading services for digital asset businesses , BCB is sitting at the intersection of traditional finance and the emerging world of decentralized finance.
+As a leading provider of business accounts and trading services for digital asset businesses, BCB Group is sitting at the intersection of traditional finance and the emerging world of decentralised finance.
 We combine our know-how of finance and regulation with an in-depth understanding of blockchain systems.
 It’s at this intersection where a lot of potential for tokenization lies.

 Tokenization in Crypto

 While tokenization in the traditional payments space was used to enhance the privacy of sensitive information, with blockchain, the focus has shifted to assets.
 Tokenization in the context of blockchain refers to the process of converting something into a token that is issued, stored and moved between owners, with all actions recorded on a blockchain ledger.
 It is adding a digital wrapper to an existing asset, or creating an entirely new asset, which can then be used within the blockchain financial system.

 Bitcoin was created as a peer-to-peer cash system, not as a global computing platform.
 Natively, Bitcoin did not support the creation of tokens on top of it.
 The first stepping stone toward tokenization was the creation of “coloured coins,” back then, a very innovative idea that enabled the creation of tokens on Bitcoin.
 Nevertheless, Bitcoin’s focus on being a decentralised, censorship-resistant asset came at a sacrifice to its scalability and the complexity of logic it could support.
 As a result it wasn’t naturally suitable as a platform for tokenization, and thus coloured coins never really took off.